aikubo/LinkingLines/README.md

 2. Hough Transform and feature extraction on Venus lineament data shape file.
 3. Hough Transform on fracture data geoJSON.

 Data from:
 1. https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2022GC010842
 2. https://pubs.usgs.gov/sim/3121/
 3. https://doi.org/10.5281/zenodo.7919843

-You are now ready to utilize the power of Hough Line Transform, Agglomerative Clustering, and custom plotting in your data analysis projects.
-If you have any questions or need further assistance, please refer to the detailed documentation or contact our support team.

 ## 4. Contributing Guidelines

-Thank you for your interest in contributing to `linkinglines`.
-Please feel free to open up issues with bugs or requested features.
-Any contributions you make will benefit everybody else and are greatly appreciated.
+If you find bugs or issues please open up an [issues]().
+We also welcome requests for additional features.

 If you would like to contribute code please do so in a separate branch and open up an issue describing your contribution.